 What Is Melasma?

-Melasma appears as either freckle-like spots or flat patches of brown or blue-gray color.
-It usually results due to the increase in melanin production by the pigment-producing cells responsible for giving the skin its color.
+Melasma appears as freckle-like spots or flat patches of brown or blue-gray pigmentation.
+It results from increased melanin production by the cells responsible for skin color.
+This condition typically occurs in areas exposed to direct sunlight, such as the forearms, neck, and face — especially on the cheeks, chin, forehead, and upper lip.

 Due to increased prevalence during pregnancy, it is also sometimes termed as the “mask of pregnancy.”
 Though it is completely harmless and may also fade over time, it dramatically impacts the person’s mental health as their appearance changes drastically.